MarcinDSoja/marcioziomek.github.io/README.md

 ## Structure of project

-The second assignment which we are doing include an `index.html` file that we are not allowed to modify, and an `assets` folder containing images and fonts.
+We did the second assignment which include an `index.html` file that we are not allowed to modify, and an `assets` folder containing images and fonts.

 It is worth mentioning that we have added the `Lato-Semibold` fontface and added different file types of it and `Montserrat-Bold` with the Font Squirrel Generator.

 The entire assignment is the content of the `style.css` file.